January in Review

 DNF – Did Not Finish

 - * Savage Species by Jonathan Janz – believe me, no one is more surprised than I am that I DNF’d a Janz novel considering I loved the four previous books of his that I’ve read.
 This one just wasn’t for me.
 The horror genre is not only about fear but also delving into the depths of depravity, addressing that uncomfortable feeling head-on.
-One of the things that I like about Janz’s work is his juxtaposition between supernatural and human monsters and making you question who the real monsters are.
+One of the things that I like about Janz’s work is his juxtaposition between the supernatural and human monsters and making you question who the real monsters are.
 Unfortunately, all of the characters are kind of horrible & I didn’t like them, which made it tough for me to care about what was happening to them.
-From the abusive, cheating, and controlling husband to the porno-addicted Native American that lives in the park and just so happens to have knowledge on the creatures, I was honestly just wasn’t enjoying myself.
+From the abusive, cheating, and controlling husband to the porno-addicted Native American that lives in the park and just so happens to have knowledge of the creatures, I was honestly just wasn’t enjoying myself.